storj/storj/docs/design/satellite-svc-separation.md

 Version publishes what version of the satellite are supported.
 The storage nodes update their software version based on info from this version service.

 #### inspectors
-Inspectors are exposed on a private GRPC port and provide a way to get data about certain systems.
+Inspectors are exposed on a private port and provide a way to get data about certain systems.
 The following inspectors currently exist: overlay inspector, health inspector, and irreparable inspector.

 #### kademlia
 Kademlia, discovery, bootstrap, and vouchers are being removed and not included in this doc.
 See [kademlia removal design doc](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md) for more details.

-#### GPRC endpoints
+#### PRC endpoints
-The Satellite has the following GRPC endpoints:
+The Satellite has the following RPC endpoints:
 - Public: metainfo, nodestats, orders, overlay (currently part of kademlia, but may be added here)
 - Private: inspectors